kizuhane/KIK/README.md

 # Katedra Inżynierii Komputerowej

-A documentation website created for Politechnika Koszalińska as Jakiel Artur engineer's thesis
+A documentation website created as part of my engineer's thesis

 ## App Preview